Deirdre Bagley, Executive Director, firstname.lastname@example.org, 202-495-3760

 Rameka Blakey, Program Manager, firstname.lastname@example.org, 202-495-3761

-Rameka has administration and director experience in youth counseling, development, and leadership programs delivering excellence in the areas of academic enrichment, mental health, empowerment, diversity, and community service.
+Rameka joined Mentors, Inc. in 2012, and has administration and director experience in youth counseling, development, and leadership programs delivering excellence in the areas of academic enrichment, mental health, empowerment, diversity, and community service.
 She creates programs to help strengthen individuals and leaders, positioning them to compete in top work environments, become agents of social change, and productive citizens.
 Notable leadership includes director of student life at Achievement First Bridgeport Academy in Bridgeport, CT, where she developed the first-ever advanced skills enrichment program, managed student life, and increased student involvement in 5th through 8th grades; director of Kids Klub, Inc. in North Providence, RI, where she managed curriculum, fundraising, and staff for this after school program; and director of Providence Summerbridge, managing after school, Saturday, tutoring, and administrative operations.
 Additional experience includes serving as respite worker with the Department of Children, Youth, and Families; mental health counselor; and case manager for early intervention and pediatric rehabilitation.
 Rameka has volunteered with Big Sisters; as team leader training teachers on new curriculum at Strong Tower Ministries; and served on the Director’s Council for the Breakthrough Collaborative in San Francisco.
 She has a Bachelor’s degree in psychology from Roger Williams University, and training in youth work and crisis prevention.

 Amy McPherson, Bookkeeping and Accounting